 The Honor 8X has a huge 6.5-inch display along with a notch, which keeps the edges narrow.
 Just to give you a sense of scale, the first Android tablets were 7 inches!
 But thanks to the slim edges around the LCD display, the Honor 8X is still quite easy to use.

 At first glance, you’d be forgiven for thinking this is a much more expensive phone than it is.
 The Honor 8X comes with all the features that we associate with a flagship in 2018.
-A large display with small bezels, no buttons on the front and, of course, a notch to house the front-facing cameras and facial recognition tech.
+A large display with small bezels, no buttons on the front, and of course, a notch to house the front-facing cameras and facial recognition tech.

 This is one of the most fingerprint magnet’y phones I have ever held.
-When we were taking shots for this review, our photography Laure was constantly having to wipe it down every couple of minutes to keep it looking clean and new.
+When we were taking shots for this review, our photographer Laure was constantly having to wipe it down every couple of minutes to keep it looking clean and new.
 The glass is seductive, though, especially in the blue version.
 The black version I tested is a bit more classy, although others might say it's more boring.
 The Honor 8X will come out in red sometime soon, and the product images look very good.

 On the bottom, there is a 3.5mm headphone jack to please those who do not enjoy the fact that this is becoming more and more of a rare ‘feature’.
 There’s also a micro-USB port.
 USB Type-C would have been nice, but at this price point, you can’t be too surprised.